L13/vscode-diff/README.md

 * `l13Diff.openFavoriteAndCompare` - Set true if a click on a favorite diff should start a comparison.
 * `l13Diff.confirmCopy` - If true confirm dialog for copying files does not appear.
 * `l13Diff.confirmDelete` - If true confirm dialog for deleting files does not appear.
 Is not used if you have to decide which side have to be deleted.
+* `l13Projects.initialFavoriteGroupState` - Set the initial state of a group.
+	* `Remember` - (default) Remember the collpased and expanded state of each group.
+	* `Collapsed` - Show all groups collapsed at start.
+	* `Expanded` - Show all groups expanded at start.
 * `l13Diff.ignoreEndOfLine` [1] - Set true if a comparison for text files should ignore line endings (CR/LF).
 * `l13Diff.ignoreTrimWhitespace` [1] - Ignores trailing whitespace in text files.
 	* `default` - (default) Uses the value of `diffEditor.ignoreTrimWhitespace`.